THE START OF SUMMER

 Misako Ito, Director

 On July 6th, five J-LEAP assistants along with 95 Japanese language teachers going to the United States on the MEXT program made a courtesy visit to the US Embassy to greet Ambassador Roos.
-Below is a photograph courtesy of the Ambassador’s Twitter page.

 The Japan Foundation, Los Angeles has released the Official Press Release regarding the upcoming JET Memorial Invitation Program.
 In addition to the previous information that was published, the press document also includes an itinerary of the orientation leg of the trip, which will be conducted in San Francisco as well as the full list of participants.

 The JLPT Administration Committee in the United States has released information on the registration process for the 2011 Test.
 This year, the registration period will last one month from September 1st to 30th and we will only be accepting applications by mail.
 Payment must be made in the form of a personal check or postal money order.
 For additional information, please visit the following URL: JLPT.

 Date: July 29th - August 7th, 2011

 JLPP has announced the 1st International Translation Competition to discover and foster brilliant translators who can help introduce and spread modern Japanese literature throughout the world.
 Applicants need to translate two works, one novel and one critique or essay, from the available texts in to either English or German.
 For additional information regarding rules, dates, and application, please visit the following URL: http://www.jlpp.go.jp/en/competition/index.html.